An-dz/TrueLinks/README.md

 You need to install these as UserScripts, so you probably need a browser extension to install them.

 You better do a small search on how to install UserScripts into your browser, but basically you install an extension and click on the links above.

+## Checking if it's working

+Take a look [here](https://github.com/An-dz/TrueLinks/wiki) to see how to be sure TrueLinks is really working.